eikek/docspell/modules/microsite/docs/doc/joex.md

 jobs are eventually run.

+## Periodic Tasks

+The job executor can execute tasks periodically.
+These tasks are stored in the database such that they can be submitted into the job queue.
+Multiple job executors can run at once, only one is ever doing something with a task.
+So a periodic task is never submitted twice.
+It is also not submitted, if a previous task has not finished yet.

 ## Starting on demand

 The job executor and rest server can be started multiple times.
 This